University Health Services | American University of Sharjah

 Are graduate students (master’s or PhD) required to have medical insurance?

-It is optional for a graduate student to enroll in a medical insurance plan.
+Enrollment in a medical insurance plan is optional for graduate students, except for those sponsored by AUS, for whom medical insurance enrollment is mandatory.
 For more information on the plans available and the fees, please see the information on this website.

 How can I request a refill of my chronic medication (applicable only for employees and dependents)?